dirichy/latex_concealer.nvim/README.md

 1. customizable.
 You can add your own conceal very easy.
 1. more flexible and exact since we use tree-sitter instead of string match.
 1. supporting optional arg and args without curly bracket because I wrote a parse to do it.
+1. limited support custom parser, so you can write parser for some command like `\verb`

 # dependencies
-`nvim-treesitter` and parser for latex
+1. `nvim-treesitter` and parser for latex
+2. `optional` a nerd font.

 # install
 For example by `lazy.nvim`: